 - Inspector Gadget (1999): John Brown is an average Joe security guard at Bradford Labs until Sanford Scolex raids the lab, resulting in a confrontation that leaves Brown with a broken body.
 Brown is re-built into a better than new, if bumbling, cyborg detective: Inspector Gadget.
 Gadget has all sorts of technology and comedic gadgets built into his rebuilt body.

 - Kung Fu Hustle: The Hero gets fully healed (and becomes much more powerful than before) because being beaten so bad by the Big Bad turned out to awaken his Chi.

 - The Matrix: After he gets killed by Agent Smith, Neo becomes The One and gets much more powerful than before because of being beaten by Big Bad which was prophesied earlier, in passing, by The Oracle when she remarked "...it looks like you're waiting for something... your next life, maybe".

 - The repaired and upgraded Gipsy Danger in Pacific Rim.
 This trope's exact name is also the title of a song in the soundtrack.

-- Power Rangers — In several seasons, the existing Zords were So Last Season, and so got defeated and/or blown up by Bigger Bad and were then rebuilt into more powerful better than new versions.
+- Power Rangers: In several seasons, the existing Zords were So Last Season, and so got defeated and/or blown up by The Man Behind the Man and were then rebuilt into more powerful better than new versions.